Newport Beach Domestic Violence Attorneys Protecting You and Your Children from Abusive Partners

 Once a DVRO is issued against someone, they’ll need to put some distance between them and you.
 Depending on the order, they may even have to move away completely from your area.
 Ultimately, it would be illegal for them to be in close proximity to you or your kids.

-If you’re a victim of domestic violence and need help, Sarieh Law’s highly experienced Newport Beach domestic violence attorneys can help.
+If you’re a victim of domestic violence and need help, Sarieh Law’s highly experienced Newport Beach family law attorneys can help.
 Call us today on (949)-542-6209.